Ever wondered why security teams are ditching traditional penetration testing for something better?

 Raw power:

-• Utilizes various attack methods including dictionary, brute force, and rule-based approaches
+- Multiple attack methods: dictionary, brute force, rule-based

 These five tools form the core arsenal for almost every security testing as a service provider.
 Sure, there are numerous specialized tools for specific scenarios, but mastering these fundamentals remains essential for both internal security teams and external penetration testing providers.